gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - GEB Network global parameter (scope of tokens which can be mortgaged, mortgage rate, compulsory liquidation limit, service charge, transfer channels in which fiat currency can be used etc.) modification proposal.
 - GEB Network temporary open and close proposal.

 <p>It largely depends on a robust decentralized ecological system to promote liquidity whether GEB Network can be recognized by the public eventually.
-The roles participating in ecological construction are not limited to GEB Token holders, but also developers, terminal users etc. To effectively and widely take advice, we follow the concept of distributed governance to establish a set of standard decision-making procedures, and host them in Aragon, which involve member and authority management with Aragon Group, financial management with Aragon Finance, and other management modules.</p>
+The roles participating in ecological construction are not limited to GEB Token holders, but also developers, terminal users etc. To effectively and widely take advice, we follow the concept of distributed governance to establish a set of standard decision-making procedures, and host them in Aragon, which involve member and authority management with <a href="https://wiki.aragon.one/dev/apps/group/">Aragon Group</a>, financial management with <a href="https://wiki.aragon.one/dev/apps/finance/">Aragon Finance</a>, and other management modules.</p>

 <p>With the release of AragonOS release 3.0, the voting management has become a more flexible entrance for DAO governance, we can manage different voting scenarios in accordance with ACL self-defined parameter rules, or easily forward the voting results to different DAO management application programs with Forwarders.
 A program for a self-defined parameter rule verification is as follows:</p>